 What is STEM Education?

 STEM stands for science, technology, engineering, and math.
-STEM education seeks to blend each of those subjects to create modern 21st-century skills that students are going to need to succeed in future jobs.
+STEM education seeks to blend each of those subjects to create modern 21st-century skills that students will need to succeed in future jobs.
 In STEM education, kids learn how to collaborate, think critically, solve problems, and use evidence.

 Here are some examples of what each of the subjects can include in a STEM curriculum: